Skip to main content

 Welcome Week Monte Carlo Night

 Welcome Week, the first week of classes, features many fun social events.
-One of the most popular is Monte Carlo night.
+One of the most popular is Monte Carlo night, which features casino-style games, iconic t-shirts and big prizes.

 A group of students sit in a circle on the floor around a dog.